-As we all know it, WP User Frontend provides you the ultimate freedom of frontend posting and editing.
-Frontend publishing is quite an essential feature these days as being able to get your things done from the frontend indeed keeps your site neat and active with a much less hassle of managing things going to the backend.
+As we all know, WP User Frontend provides you the ultimate freedom of frontend posting and editing.
+Frontend publishing is quite an essential feature these days as being able to get your things done from the frontend indeed keeps your site neat and active with much less hassle of managing things going to the backend.

-Those who are already using WP User Frontend, they are already very much aware of the number of its powerful and interesting features, that can very easily change your whole user-experience of frontend posting.
+Those who are already using WP User Frontend, are already very much aware of the number of its powerful and interesting features, that can very easily change your whole user experience of frontend posting.
 This innovative tool also consists of a number of useful modules, that enhance the overall capabilities of the frontend post-management.

 But today we are not here to talk about any of that.
 We will only be talking about the Report Modules of WP User Frontend.
 Right here today, we will provide you a guide to generating reports with the Report module using WP User Frontend.

 So let's get started, but before that, we should know about the benefits of generating frontend reports.